rangle/ngCourse2/handout/01-features.md

 ```

 Sometimes JavaScript functions are "overloaded", that is, they _can_ have
 different call signatures.
 Interfaces can be used to specify this.
-Methods
+(Methods
-in classes can also be overloaded:
+in classes can also be overloaded):

 ```ts
 interface PrintOutput {